curtmorgan3/quest-bound-docs/docs/attributes/attributes.md

 All of a character’s skill abilities are determined by these six core abilities by first deriving an ability modifier, determining proficiency and adding a bonus if applicable.

-To recreate this system in Quest Bound, you’d create six number attributes, (one for each core ability), one number attribute for proficiency bonus, one more for every skill along with a boolean attribute for every skill to determine proficiency.
+To recreate this system in Quest Bound, you’d create:

+- six number attributes, (one for each core ability)
+- one number attribute for proficiency bonus
+- one number attribute for every skill
+- a boolean attribute for every skill to determine proficiency.
+  - _Is a character proficient in this skill?
+Yes or No_

 You’d assign all of these attribute to an archetype that can be applied to characters.

 When a character from that archetype is created, it will receive its own copy of each of these attributes.
 The value of them can be controlled from that character’s sheet.